-Providence's traffic calming program is reactive by design, does not establish clear prioritization of projects, and does not adequately explain the process or make information about it available to community members.
+Providence's traffic calming program is reactive by design, does not limit how many and from whom requests may be initiated, does not restrict where traffic calming may be implemented, and does not adequately explain the process or make information about it available to community members.
 Traffic calming programs have been in place for more than 20 years in a number of U.S. cities with some dating back even longer.
-Because the need for traffic calming is great and resources are limited, a number of cities have changed their programs in important ways, including establishing prioritization methodologies to determine proactively how the many important projects can be phased.
-While the City should not restrict constituent input about where traffic calming should occur, a clear prioritization methodology should be publicized and proactive projects should be undertaken.
+Because traffic calming programs are popular, to conserve resources, a number of cities have changed their programs in important ways, including limiting where traffic calming projects may be implemented and establishing requirements for initiating requests.